AmmarCodes/tasks/README.md

 - [x] Load tasks from API
 - [x] Check off tasks
 - [ ] Start/stop timers for a task
+- [ ] Convert Create new task form to Vue

 ## Database structure